GoogleChrome/web.dev/src/site/content/en/blog/ta-strategies/index.md

   </table>
 </div>

-How did I come to the conclusions pictured in this table?
-What are the testing strategies mentioned?
-Let’s take a closer look to discover the answers.
+Let's take a closer look at the strategies and learn the meaning behind their names.

-## Determine testing goals: What do we want to achieve with these tests?
+## Determine testing goals: What do you want to achieve with these tests?

-Before we can start building a good strategy, we need to find out where we want to go.
-What is our goal with testing?
-When do we consider that our application has been sufficiently tested?
+Before you can start building a good strategy, figure out your testing goal.
+When do you consider that your application has been sufficiently tested?

 Achieving high test coverage is often viewed as the ultimate goal for developers when it comes to testing.
 But is it always the best approach?
-In my opinion, there's a more critical factor to consider when deciding a testing strategy—serving our users’ needs.
+There might be another critical factor to consider when deciding on a testing strategy—serving your users' needs.

-As well as our role as developers, we all also use many other applications and devices.
-In this respect, we are the users and rely on all these systems to “just work”—that means we rely on countless developers to do their best to make their applications work.
-To turn this back around, as developers, we want to live up to this trust.
-So our first goal—whatever the project size—should always be to ship working software and thus serve our users.
-This means we must focus on our users' needs, especially in our tests.
-[Kent C. Dodds](https://kentcdodds.com/about) sums it up very well in [his post](https://kentcdodds.com/blog/static-vs-unit-vs-integration-vs-e2e-tests):
+As a developer, you also use many other applications and devices.
+In this respect, you are the user who relies on all these systems to “just work”.
+In turn, you rely on countless developers to do their best to make their applications and devices work.
+To turn this back around, as a developer, you also strive to live up to this trust.
+So your first goal should always be to ship working software and serve your users.
+This extends to the tests you write to ensure application quality.
+[Kent C. Dodds](https://kentcdodds.com/about) sums it up very well in his [Static vs Unit vs Integration vs E2E Testing for Frontend Apps](https://kentcdodds.com/blog/static-vs-unit-vs-integration-vs-e2e-tests) post:

 <blockquote>
   <p>